1.6 Provisions, Contingent Liabilities and Contingent Assets, legal or constructive

 (i) Market risk

 Market risk is the risk that the fair value of future cash flow of financial instruments may fluctuate because of changes in market conditions.
 Market risk broadly comprises three types of risks namely currency risk, interest rate risk and price risk (for commodities).
 The above risks may affect the Company's income and expenses and / or value of its investments.
-The Company's exposure to and management of these risks are explained below -
+The Company's exposure to and management of these risks are explained below-

 (a) Interest rate risk

-Interest rate risk is the risk that the fair value or future cash flows of a financial istrument will fluctuate because of changes in market interest rates.
-The Company's exposure to risk of changes in market interest rates primarily to the Company's short-term borrowing.
-The Company constantly monitors the credit markets and rebalances its
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Company's exposure to risk of changes in market interest rates primarily to the Company's short¬ term borrowing.
+The Company constantly monitors the credit markets and rebalances its financing strategies to achieve an optimal maturity profile and financing cost. since all the borrowings are on floating rate, no significant risk of change in interest rate.

-Company's floating rate borrowing as on 31-3-2024 and 31-3-2023 Rs.
-1,21,16,84,011 and Rs.
-1,08,86,61,571.
-A 1% change in interest will have impact of increase/(decrease) in interest by Rs.
-1,21,16,840 and Rs.
-1,08,86,615 respectively.
+Company's floating rate borrowing as on 31-3-2025 and 31-3-2024 Rs.
+20821.10(In lakhs) and Rs.
+12116.84(In Lakhs).
+A 1% change in interest will have impact of increase/(decrease) in interest by Rs.208.21(in lakhs) and Rs.
+121.16(in lakhs) respectively.

 (b) Foreign currency risk